Ancient tribe Indo-Europeans - Ancestry and origin

 analysis from EUR 179

-Region of origin and settlement areas
+Where are the region of origin and settlement areas of the Indo-Europeans?

 The common features of the known Indo-European languages ultimately presuppose common linguistic precursors and a geographically narrower or more limited "original homeland" or a certain area of expression in which the original language may have originated or at least was actually spoken at a certain historical point in time.